Multi-Fidelity Reinforcement Learning with Gaussian Processes: Results

 \subsubsection{Effect of the confidence parameters}

 GP-VI-MFRL algorithm uses two confidence parameters, $\sigma_{th}$ and $\sigma_{th}^{sum}$, which quantify the variances in the transition function to switch to a lower and higher simulator, respectively.
-Figure~\ref{fig:threshold} shows the effect of varying the two parameters on the ratio of the number of samples gathered in the Gazebo simulator to the total number of samples.
-Increasing $\sigma_{th}$ or decreasing $\sigma_{th}^{sum}$ leads to fewer samples being collected in the higher fidelity simulator.
-Smaller $\sigma_{th}$ and $\sigma_{th}^{sum}$ results in the agent collecting more samples in lower fidelity simulator.
+Figure~\ref{fig:threshold} shows the effect of varying the two parameters on the ratio of the number of samples collected in Gazebo simulator to the total number of samples.
+Smaller $\sigma_{th}$ and $\sigma_{th}^{sum}$ results in the agent collecting more samples in the lower fidelity simulator and may result in slow convergence.
+Depending on the user preference, one can choose the values of confidence bounds from the Figure~\ref{fig:threshold}.